martinschilliger/Kamerasau/README.md

 # Install

-SSH into your RaspberryPi with Raspbian Lite, make shure git, ffmpeg and the camera module is installed and `git clone` in pi home directory:
+Prepare your RaspberrPi with the newest [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
+Then SSH into your RaspberryPi, update, upgrade and make shure git, ffmpeg and the camera module is installed.
+Then `git clone` in pi home directory:

 ```console
 pi@kamerasau1:~ $ git clone git@github.com:martinschilliger/Kamerasau.git